hoangton/smartcash/introduction/information.rst

   "miners" who use specialized software or equipment designed specifically to create blocks.

-Budget System / DGBB
+SmartHive Project Treasury
   The development of SmartCash and the SmartCash ecosystem is self-funded by the network.
 Each time a block is discovered, 5% of the block reward goes to miners and 10% goes to smartnodes.
 46% is withheld by the network and used to fund projects that are approved by the community.
-This process is known as :ref:`Decentralized Governance by
+This process is known as :ref:`SmartHive <smarthive>`.
-  Blockchain <governance>` (DGBB).
 For a fee, anybody can submit a proposal to the network, and will be paid directly by the SmartHive Project Treasury if approved by the community.
 The SmartHive Project Treasury System is sometimes called the Treasury System; the two terms are interchangeable.